Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of apolipoprotein A in your blood.
-It helps evaluates your risk for cardiovascular disease.
+It helps your healthcare provider figure out your risk for cardiovascular disease.

 Apolipoprotein A is a protein carried in HDL ("good") cholesterol.
-It helps activate the process for HDL to remove bad types of cholesterol from your body.
-In this way, apolipoprotein A can help to reduce your cardiovascular risk.
+It helps start the process for HDL to remove bad types of cholesterol from your body.
+In this way, apolipoprotein A can help to lower your risk for cardiovascular disease.
 Although apolipoprotein A levels can be measured, it's more common to measure the HDL and LDL ("bad") cholesterol when looking at cardiovascular risk.

 You may need this test to see if you are at increased risk for heart disease.
 You may also need if this test if you have already had heart problems such as a heart attack.
-This test is not used as commonly as a lipid profile, which measures HDL and LDL cholesterol.
-But some studies suggest that apolipoprotein test results can tell your heart disease risk at least as well as a lipid profile.
+This test is not used as often as a lipid profile.
+A lipid profile measures HDL and LDL cholesterol.
+But some studies suggest that apolipoprotein A test results are a good measure of your heart disease risk.

-This test may also help your doctor fine-tune your risk if you have a family history of heart disease.
+This test may also help your healthcare provider fine-tune your risk if you have a family history of heart disease.

-Your doctor may also order tests that measure:
+Your healthcare provider may also order tests that measure:

-The accuracy of your heart disease risk improves when both apolipoprotein A and apolipoprotein B levels are measured and looked at together.
+The accuracy of your heart disease risk is better when both apolipoprotein A and apolipoprotein B levels are measured and looked at together.